Dentists

 Trust-path signals such as visible phone numbers, privacy links, review cues, and secure-page asset hints

-Why dental websites leak leads
+Why dental websites miss appointment requests

 Patients usually arrive with a simple job: call, book, check insurance, find a location, or ask a question.
 If any of those paths moves, breaks, or gets buried on mobile, the practice may not notice until appointment requests slow down.